Best daily deals

 We spent over a week testing out the Audio-Technica ATH-M20x and learned everything you need to know about it.
 Let’s see what the data shows and if it succeeds.

-Bedroom music producers on a budget will like the attractive price to performance ratio of this Audio-Technica headset.
+Bedroom music producers on a budget will like the attractive price-to-performance ratio of this Audio-Technica headset.
 Podcasters will appreciate the relatively accurate frequency response from this set of over-ear cans.
 Studio owners won’t mind musicians abusing this inexpensive headset during tracking.

-Editor’s note: This review of the Audio-Technica ATH-M20x was updated on September 18, 2023, to add new charts, add the Audio-Technica ATH-M20xBT to Alternatives, update formatting, and address FAQ.
+Editor’s note: This review of the Audio-Technica ATH-M20x was updated on December 6, 2024, to remove outdated formatting.

 What’s it like to use Audio-Technica ATH-M20x?